YVishere/ReRight/README.md

 Current Progress:
 <pre>
+    - Can resuse the same client connections for multiple requests
     - The connections are alive until the end of application life.
     - NPC dialogs now come from the LLM
     - The connection is now reliable after adding delay and retry for the sys.path to be settled